geokyr/diploma-thesis/README.md

   - `simulation/` - Dataset generation simulation with SUMO
   - `stops/` - Number of stops prediction task
   - `summarizer/` - LLM summarization service

+## Contributions

+This diploma thesis includes work by Georgios Angelis and Serafeim Tzelepis.

+The whole platform conceptualization was a joint effort.
+On top of that, the Fuel Consumption model was implemented by Georgios Angelis and the Number of Stops model by Serafeim Tzelepis.
+Parts of the platform were also based on their work, such as the Drift service by Serafeim Tzelepis, and the Summarizer service by Georgios Angelis.